K.S.K. Beveren: 2022: a new start

-Due to the agreement between Waasland Beveren and KSK Beveren, a men's team started again in the 2022-2023 season for the first time since 2010 under the founding number 2300 and this in 1st Provincial East Flanders.
+Due to the agreement between Waasland Beveren and KSK Beveren, a men's team started again in the 2022–2023 season for the first time since 2010 under the founding number 2300 and this in 1st Provincial East Flanders.
 As part of the agreement, permission was also given to play at the Freethiel a number of times per season.
 The Stadium where KSK Beveren played all its home games from its foundation in 1935 until its temporary closure in 2010.
-On Saturday, 17 September, KSK Beveren played an official match at the Freethiel against neighbor Svelta Melsele for the first time in 12 years.
-The match was attended by more than 1000 fans and Beveren won 1-0.
+On Saturday 17 September, KSK Beveren played an official match at the Freethiel against neighbor Svelta Melsele for the first time in 12 years.
+The match was attended by more than 1000 fans and Beveren won 1–0.
 In the same season, Beveren participated in the Fenix Trophy for the first time.
-A European competition between clubs that act according to the principle of Supporters Direct, ie fan owned clubs.
+A European competition between clubs that act according to the principle of Supporters Direct, i.e. fan owned clubs.
 The first European match since 2005 was played on Tuesday, 15 November 2022 on English soil against F.C.
-United of Manchester at Broadhurst Park and was nevertheless an equal match defeated with 4-1.
-A week later on Thursday, 24 November, the 2nd European game followed at home against the Spanish CD Cuenca-Mestallistes, which was won 4-1.
+United of Manchester at Broadhurst Park and was nevertheless an equal match defeated with 4–1.
+A week later on Thursday, 24 November, the 2nd European game followed at home against the Spanish CD Cuenca-Mestallistes, which was won 4–1.
+In its first season, KSKB competed for the title in 1st Provincial for a long time, eventually finishing 4th in its series.
+This allowed it to participate in the interprovincial final round for promotion to 3rd amateur.
+However, in the first round it was already eliminated by the Flemish Brabant Fenixx Beigem Humbeek with 2-0.
+In the off-season, former player Robby Buyens was appointed as sports manager, to reinforce the ambition of forcing promotion to 3rd amateur.
+During the 2023-24 season, the collaboration with trainer Kristof Smet was terminated on October 2, 2023 after a number of disappointing results.
+A few days later, Mathias Smet, who came over from neighbor Svelta Melsele, was appointed as the new trainer.
+Despite the ambition to be promoted, Beveren ended the 2023-24 season in a disappointing 4th place.
+The final round also brought no improvement as it was eliminated in the first round by the Limburg Weerstand Koersel, who won 1-2 in the Freethiel stadium on Sunday 5 May 2024.
+Beveren also participated in the Fenix Trophy during the 2023-24 season.
+Both matches against the English Lewes FC were lost 4-0 and 1-3.
+The other team in the group stage was the Norwegian Oslo City FC, who were won 1-0 at home, and the return match was forfeited because the match day coincided with the interprovincial final round.Halfway through the 2024-25 season, Mathias Smet was fired in early December due to disappointing results.
+Robby Buyens, the club's sports manager, took over the remaining matches as interim in December, and at the end of December he was officially appointed as coach of KSK Beveren until the end of the season.